 Arbitration Procedures.
 The three arbitrators shall make all of their decisions by majority vote.
 The enforcement of this Agreement to arbitrate, the validity, construction, and interpretation of this Agreement to arbitrate, and all procedural aspects of the proceeding pursuant to this Agreement to arbitrate, including, without limitation, the issues subject to arbitration, the scope of the arbitrable issues, allegations of “fraud in the inducement” to enter into this entire Agreement or to enter into this Agreement to arbitrate, allegations of waiver, delay or defenses to arbitrability, and the rules governing the conduct of the arbitration, shall be governed by and construed pursuant to the Federal Arbitration Act.
-In deciding the substance of the parties’ Disputes, the arbitrators shall apply the substantive laws of the State of Illinois (excluding Illinois choice-of-law principles that might call for the application of some other State’s law).
+In deciding the substance of the parties’ Disputes, the arbitrators shall apply the substantive laws of the State of New York (without regard to principles of conflicts of law that would direct the application of the laws of other jurisdictions ).
 The arbitration shall be conducted in accordance with the Commercial Arbitration Rules of the American Arbitration Association, except as modified in this Agreement.
 It is contemplated that although the arbitration shall be conducted in accordance with the Commercial Arbitration Rules of the American Arbitration Association, the arbitration proceeding will be self-administered by the Parties; provided, if a Party believes the process will be enhanced if it is administered by the American Arbitration Association, such Party shall have the right to cause the process to become administered by the American Arbitration Association by applying to the American Arbitration Association and, thereafter, the arbitration shall be conducted pursuant to the administration of the American Arbitration Association.
 In determining the extent of discovery, the number and length of depositions, and all other pre-hearing matters, the arbitrators shall endeavor to the extent possible to streamline the proceedings and minimize the time and cost of the proceedings.
 There shall be no transcript of the hearing.
 The final hearing shall be conducted within 120 days of the selection of the third arbitrator.
 The final hearing shall not exceed 10 Business Days, with each Party to be granted one-half of the allocated time to present its case to the arbitrators.
 All proceedings conducted hereunder and the decision of the arbitrators shall be kept confidential by the Parties.

 Arbitration Award.
 Only damages allowed pursuant to this Agreement may be awarded.
 It is expressly agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances regardless of whether such damages may be available under Illinois law, the Parties hereby waiving their right, if any, to recover treble, exemplary or punitive damages in connection with any Dispute, either in arbitration or in litigation.
 The arbitrators shall render their final decision within 20 Days of the completion of the final hearing fully resolving all of the Disputes that are the subject of the arbitration proceeding.
 The arbitrators’ ultimate decision after final hearing shall be in writing.
 The arbitrators shall certify in their decision that no part of their award includes any amount for treble, exemplary or punitive damages not allowed hereunder.
 The arbitrators’ decision shall be final and non-appealable to the maximum extent permitted by law.
 Any and all of the arbitrators’ orders and decisions may be enforceable in, and judgment upon any award rendered in the arbitration proceeding may be confirmed and entered by, any federal or state court having jurisdiction.